Maxident: Commercial performance

-On September 28, 2022, one week prior to release, JYP Entertainment reported that Maxident had exceeded 2.24 million copies in pre-order sales, and 2.37 million copies by the day of release, breaking the record for an artist under the company set by the 1.3 million pre-orders for Stray Kids' previous EP, Oddinary.
+On September 28, 2022, one week before its release, JYP Entertainment reported that Maxident had exceeded 2.24 million copies in pre-order sales, and 2.37 million copies by the day of release, breaking the company's record set by the 1.3 million pre-orders for Stray Kids' previous EP, Oddinary.
 According to Hanteo Chart, the EP sold 1,308,971 copies on its first day and 2,185,013 copies in its first week, an increase of 154% compared to the 855,021 copies of Oddinary, giving the group their highest first-week sales figures, and the fourth-highest in Hanteo Chart history.
 Maxident debuted at number one on South Korea's Circle Album Chart in the chart issue dated October 2–8, 2022, selling 1,602,930 copies.
 It spent three non-consecutive weeks atop the chart and sold 2,748,722 overall copies in its first month.
 On November 17, JYP Entertainment reported that Maxident surpassed three million copies sold on the Circle Chart, and Korea Music Content Association (KMCA) subsequently certified the EP as such next month.
-It marked the first album by any of JYP's artists to reach the double-million and triple-million sales mark, and the second best-performing album in South Korea in 2022.
+It marked the first album by any of JYP's artists to reach the double-million and triple-million sales mark, and was the second-best-performing album in South Korea in 2022.

 In the United States, Maxident opened at the number one spot of the Billboard 200 on the chart issue date of October 22, 2022, giving Stray Kids their second consecutive number-one album in the country after six months and three weeks of Oddinary, and the first and only act to do so that year.
 The EP also marked the fourth album by a South Korean act to top the chart in 2022 (after their Oddinary, BTS' Proof, and Blackpink's Born Pink) and the fourth non-English-language album in the year to do so (following mostly-Korean Oddinary and Proof, and Bad Bunny's all-Spanish Un Verano Sin Ti) and sixteenth overall.
 Of 117,000 album-equivalent units, 110,000 were pure sales, consisting of 107,000 CDs and 3,000 digital albums, becoming the fourth-largest sales week of any album in the US in 2022 at that time.
 The album also earned 7,000 equivalent units from streaming, equaling 9.61 million on-demand streams.
 Maxident also topped genre-specific World Albums for two consecutive weeks.
 The entry of Maxident resulted in Stray Kids re-charting on the Artist 100 at number one for a second time, making them the third Korean act to top the chart for multiple weeks, after BTS and Blackpink.
+In January 2025, the EP received gold certification from Recording Industry Association of America (RIAA).